Boole Tree

 The Boole Tree is a giant sequoia in Giant Sequoia National Monument, Fresno County, California.
 The Boole Tree is the eighth-tallest sequoia in the world and is the largest in terms of base circumference at 113 ft.
 It is estimated to be more than 2,000 years old.
 The tree's stature is accentuated by its isolation above the Kings River where it towers over the rest of the forest.

 The Boole Tree is the largest in the Converse Basin Grove, which is 5 mi from the General Grant Grove in Kings Canyon National Park.
 Converse Basin used to be a large grove, but was logged of most of its giant sequoias between 1892 and 1918.
 Now only perhaps 60–100 large specimens survive out of thousands.
 However, this grove is still the second-largest contiguous grove in the world.

 Namesake

-The Boole Tree was named around 1895 by A.H.
-Sweeny, a Fresno doctor, after Franklin A. Boole, a supervisor of the logging operation who spared the tree due to its great size.
+The tree is named for Frank Boole, general manager of the Sanger Lumber Company, which logged Converse Basin.
+Boole is thought to have ordered the tree spared during the logging of the grove.
+The name was in use by 1902; in correspondence that year, John Muir noted that he had seen and measured the same tree in 1877, when it was known as the "Hugh Miller."